 The resulting halwa is simply delicious, aromatic with a melt-in-the-mouth texture and tastes divine.

 I had shared this recipe on the blog in 2013.
 My kids keep asking me for this halwa as they love it so much.
 I made this sometime ago for a festive meal & thought of resharing it with a video.

-Soaking: Do not over soak the moong dal.
-I prefer to soak it just for 30 mins.
-With over soaked dal it is harder to fry the dal mixture until golden.
+Soaking: Do not soak the dal.
+With soaked dal it is harder to fry the dal mixture until golden.
 This also doubles the cook time.